- What if the God at issue is the Trinitarian God of Christian worship and theology?

 God help (you, him, etc.)

-- Used to express the belief that someone is in a difficult, dangerous, or hopeless situation: God help anyone who tried to cheer me out of my bad moodMore example sentences
+- Used to express the belief that someone is in a difficult or dangerous situation: God help anyone who tried to jolly me out of my bad moodMore example sentences

 - Well if he thinks that emerging from North Street is difficult, God help the residents of Oakworth, Haworth and those areas if they need emergency help on a teatime rush hour.